sandinmyjoints/requests-review/review.rst

 Reviewed by William John Bert

 Identification with another is addictive: some of my life's most profound, memorable experiences have come when something has bridged the gap between me and another human.
 Because I'm a reader, this can occur across the distance of space and time.
 It's happened with minor Chekov characters, and at the end of Kate Mansfield stories.
-It happens over and again with Salinger and with George Saunders.
+It happens again and again with Norman Rush and with George Saunders.
 The author has pushed a character or an emotion through the page and connected with me on a deep level: identification.

 Identification happens with computer programming, too.